isaacnborges/SignalRExample/README.md

 # SignalR Example

-This is a sample project that demonstrates how [Signal R](https://dotnet.microsoft.com/apps/aspnet/signalr) can be used to create real-time applications.
+This is a sample project that demonstrates how [SignalR](https://dotnet.microsoft.com/apps/aspnet/signalr) can be used to create real-time applications.

 ## Project Dependencies